justcatthefish/ctf-writeups/2019-04-25-Angstrom2019/pwn/returns/README.md

 Then, knowing `system` address we want to redirect execution to it and pass `"/bin/sh"` as an argument.

-How do we do it only with one possiblility to write to the buffer `item`?
+How do we do it only with one possibility to write to the buffer `item`?
 We could make ourselves a loop.
 Luckily the binary has PIE disabled and last `printf` got translated into `puts`.
 If we overwrite GOT entry of puts with address right before fgets call we